Updated on July 18th, 2024

 I feel your pain!
 In my search for MOTB dresses, I found most of the options to be dowdy and matronly.

 Still, you don’t need to look like Whistler’s Mother (the old lady in the rocking chair) just because your kid’s getting married.
-You can and should be stylish and elegant, even glamorous if you dare.
+You can be stylish and elegant, even glamorous if you dare.
 After all, you will be seeing folks you haven’t seen in years (maybe an annoying cousin or aunt) and you want to look your best.

 Here’s what you need to know to find that perfect MOTB outfit.